A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 So we have a passage, appearing in two Latin authors, which says that before the Tribulation, the elect are gathered together and taken away by the Lord.
 We have the same passage, less explicit, in two Greek texts from which the Latin is derived.
 We can see that the Latin authors understood the text in that manner.

-The sentence in De fine mundi is certainly copied from the Latin translation of De Beatitudine animae.
-The presence of “assumuntur” in the Latin, not found in the Greek, shows the author’s preference for the Latin version.
+The sentence in De fine mundi is certainly copied from the Latin translation of De Beatitudine animae, rather than derived from the Greek.
+The presence of “assumuntur” in the Latin translation of De beatitudine, which not found in the Greek, shows the author’s worked from the Latin version.
 Our only caveat is that we possess no critical edition of De beatitudine animae, so we cannot be sure that this wording is correct.

 Other parts of De fine mundi come from a range of other works by Ephraim Graecus, for which we possess no Latin translation.
 Unless we hypothesise the existence of now-lost Latin translations, we must presume that the author knew Greek.